Last updated: October 30, 2021

 If you stay on Pierces Pass Rd, you will end up at the Pierces Pass picnic area, which is the starting point of the challenging Pierces Pass.

-The start of the walking track to Walls Lookout is located at the car park.
-A large information board contains more useful details about this beautiful part of the Blue Mountains.
+The start of the walking track to Walls Lookout is located right at the car park.
+A large information board contains more interesting details about this beautiful part of the Blue Mountains.

 Walls Lookout Walking Track

 The Walls Lookout walking track is a relatively easy 2 km return hike, suitable for all skill and fitness levels.
-It is important though to wear proper shoes, as the surface is quite rough at times.
+It is important though to wear proper shoes, as the surface is a bit rough at times.

 Also note that there are a few steep sections, but overall this hike isn’t hard at all, and can be completed within one hour.